aquametalabs/aquameta/docs/quickstart.md

 This document guides you through the minimal steps to install Aquameta and create a new bundle and application.

 ## Install with Docker

+If you don't have Docker installed, [install it](https://docs.docker.com/engine/installation/).
+Then:

 ```bash
 docker pull aquametalabs/aquameta:0.1.0-rc1